FastComments/fastcomments-docs/src/content/guides/api/items/comment-structure.md

+A `Comment` object represents a comment left by a user.

+The relationship between parent and child comments is defined via `parentId`;

 The structure for the Comment object is as follows:

 [inline-code-attrs-start title = 'Comment Structure'; type = 'typescript'; isFunctional = false; inline-code-attrs-end]